-The dies bottom before the ratchet release.
+The dies bottom before the ratchet releases.
 This feature ensures maximum tensile performance of the crimp.
-Do not re-adjust the ratchet unless you have verified that the crimp height is incorrect (see section 7, ADJUSTING THE RATCHET).
+Do not readjust the ratchet unless you have verified that the crimp height is incorrect (see section 8, ADJUSTING THE RATCHET).

-3. INSTALLATION AND REMOVAL OF DIE SET AND LOCATOR ASSEMBLY
+3. INSTALLING THE DIE SET AND LOCATOR ASSEMBLY

-- 1. Open the tool handles and remove the two die retaining screws from the tool jaws (see Figure 1). - 2.
-Place the wire anvil and insulation anvil so that their chamfered sides and the marked surfaces face outward when mounted in the moving jaw of the tool frame. - 3.
-Insert the two die retaining pins. - 4.
-Insert the short die retaining screw through the jaw and through the anvil dies.
+- 1. Open the tool handles and remove the two die-retaining screws from the tool jaws (see Figure 1). - 2.
+Place the wire anvil and insulation anvil so that their chamfered sides and the marked surfaces face outward when mounted in the moving jaw of the tool frame. - Insert the two die-retaining pins. - 4.
+Insert the short die-retaining screw through the jaw and through the anvil dies.
 Tighten the screw just enough to hold the die in place.
 Do not tighten the screw completely. - 5.
 Place the wire crimper and insulation crimper so that the chamfered sides and the marked surface face outward when mounted in the stationary jaw of the tool frame. - 6.
-Insert the two die retaining pins. - 7.
-Insert the long die retaining screw through the jaw and through the crimper dies.
+Insert the two die-retaining pins. - 7.
+Insert the long die-retaining screw through the jaw and through the crimper dies.
 Tighten the screw just enough to hold the die in place.
 Do not tighten the screw completely. - 8.
 Carefully close the tool handles, making sure the anvil and crimper align properly.
-Continue closing the tool handles until the ratchet in the tool frame has engaged sufficiently to hold the anvil and crimper in place.
-Tighten both die retaining screws. - 9.
-Place the locator assembly over the end of the long screw and position the locator assembly against the side of the tool jaw. - 10.
-Place the nut onto the end of the long screw and tighten the nut enough to hold the locator assembly in place, while still allowing the locator blade to slide up and down. - 11.
-To disassemble, close the tool handles until the ratchet releases.
-Remove the nut, the locator assembly, the two die retaining screws, and the four die retaining pins.
-Slide the anvil and crimper out of the tool jaws.
+Continue closing the tool handles until the ratchet in the tool frame has engaged sufficiently to hold the anvil and crimper in place. - 9.
+Tighten both die-retaining screws. - Place the locator assembly over the end of the long screw and position the locator assembly against the side of the tool jaw. - 11.
+Place the nut onto the end of the long screw and tighten the nut enough to hold the locator assembly in place, while still allowing the locator blade to slide up and down.